 Based on personal taste, give your sine or triangle a quick pitch-drop at the start of the sound, using the pitch envelope.
 This will produce a punch that brings the kick into existence.

 Of course, don’t forget to play a note to produce an actual audio signal.
 Thereby, shoot for a note at a fundamental frequency in the sub bass area.
 This is usually somewhere between E3 and A#3.
 It’s best to pick a note that is in line with the root note of your melody.
 This ensures your kick plays in harmony with it.

 Essential music theory basics…

-Now, when you want to learn more about notes and essential music-theory basics, simply go get The Ultimate Melody Guide.
-Just click the link and it will guide you to Amazon where you can start right now.
+Now, when you want to learn more about notes and essential music-theory basics, start now with The Ultimate Melody Guide.
+It has already helped many producers worldwide, so it can help you as well.